-In small studies, “eating paleo” has shown promise for improving risk factors for heart disease and blood glucose levels in people with diabetes.
+In small studies, “eating paleo” has shown promise for improving risk factors for heart disease and levels in people with diabetes.
 But the diet has also been criticized for its high saturated fat content, and for putting people at risk of calcium and vitamin D deficiencies.

 Gluten-free diets are vital for people with celiac disease, a serious autoimmune condition, as well as those who have gluten sensitivities.

-There’s also evidence that gluten increases intestinal permeability, which some believe may be related to other autoimmune issues.
+There’s also that gluten increases intestinal permeability, which some believe may be related to other autoimmune issues.